ipgiss/pythonProject2025/README.md

 🇬🇧 **English version**
 Hello!
-This repository contains my practical assignments, solutions, and projects from the ["Software Testing: Automation and Programming.
-Python.Selenium"](https://stepik.org/course/120491) course on Stepik.
+This repository contains my practical assignments, solutions, and projects from the <a href="https://stepik.org/course/120491" target="_blank">"Software Testing: Automation and Programming.
+Python.Selenium"</a> course on Stepik.

 **Key course topics:**
 - ⚙️ Test automation with Python